MarkMiller37/openSYDE_Linux/README.md

   * UI looks good
   * GUI Dashboard connect services can be seen in trace Window on virtual socket CAN
   * Sending between multiple instances of CAN Monitor looks good
+* GUI has not been verified to still build and behave as expected on Windows
+* GUI and CAN Monitor projects were converted to cmake
 * SYDE Coder C not touched yet
-* GUI has not been verified to still build and behave as expected on Windows
-* GUI project was converted to cmake

 Used tool versions:
 * Ubuntu: 23.10